 - Testing centers, to distribute results and facilitate collaboration

-The Catalog was launched in 2013 under the Standards and Testing area of the Global Alliance for Clean Cookstoves’s work.
+The Catalog was launched in 2013 under the Standards and Testing area of the Clean Cooking Alliance’s work.
 Its predecessor, the Stove Performance Inventory, was a compilation of publically available performance data from English-language publications and reports from 1996-2012.
 To stay current with technology innovation and sector progress, as well as to enable transparent sharing of test results and facilitate collaboration, an interactive and updatable tool was needed.
 The Clean Cooking Catalog was developed for rapid convenient access to information on cooking systems.
 It will assist the Alliance and its partners reach the goal of adoption of clean cookstoves and fuels in 100 million households by 2020.

 The Catalog is divided into four sections: stoves, fuel products, fuel production or delivery products, and test results.
 Within each section, each stove, fuel, fuel product, or test result entry is a single page with detailed information.